From Lines to Figures: The Drawings of Colette Richarme (1904–1991) at the Atger Museum

 Catalog

-From Lines to Figures: The Drawings of Colette Richarme at the Musée Atger.Exhibition catalog (2018), 44 pages. €7
+From Lines to Figures: The Drawings of Colette Richarme at the Atger Museum.Exhibition catalog (2018), 44 pages. €7

-In early 2018, the Atger Museum's collection of drawings was enriched by a donation of seventy-seven drawings by Colette Richarme (1904–1991), following an initial donation of four drawings by the artist's family in 2005, as part of the "Jeux de figures" exhibition.
-This new and significant donation was made possible by the inventory work carried out by the studio since Richarme's death, which was continued and completed bythe Richarme Association.
+In early 2018, the Atger Museum’s collection of drawings was expanded with a donation of seventy-seven drawings by Colette Richarme (1904–1991), following an initial donation of four drawings by the artist’s family in 2005, as part of the exhibition “Jeux de figures.”
+This new and significant donation was made possible by the inventory work carried out by the studio since Richarme’s death, which was continued and completed bythe Richarme Association.

 Colette Richarme was born in Canton and spent her childhood in China.
-Her artistic talent became apparent at an early age.
-She returned to France before World War I. In 1935, she moved to Paris, where she enrolled at the Académie de la Grande Chaumière, where she was a classmate of Louise Bourgeois.
+Her artistic talent became apparent at a very young age.
+She returned to France before World War I. In 1935, after settling in Paris, she enrolled in the studios of the Académie de la Grande Chaumière, where she was a classmate of Louise Bourgeois.
 It was in Montpellier that she truly began her career as an artist, presenting her first solo exhibition in 1941.
-After the war, she maintained regular contact with Paris (salons, annual exhibitions) while actively participating in the regional artistic scene.
-Until the end of her life, she continued her research in her studio in Languedoc.
+After the war, she maintained regular contact with Paris (art fairs, annual exhibitions) while actively participating in the regional art scene.
+Until the end of her life, she continued her artistic exploration in her studio in the Languedoc region.

-Colette Richarme becomes the most represented artist at the Musée Atger: eighty-one drawings on various themes, nudes, figures and portraits, landscapes.
+Colette Richarme is now the most widely represented artist at the Atger Museum: eighty-one drawings on a variety of themes, including nudes, figures, portraits, and landscapes.

-In addition to the drawings, several paintings and Richarme's tools will be on display, loaned by Colette Richarme's family for the duration of the exhibition.
+In addition to the drawings, the exhibition will feature several of Richarme’s paintings and art supplies, on loan from Colette Richarme’s family for the duration of the exhibition.

 Images from the Colette Richarme exhibition